By Steve Beauregard

 Picking among the best Las Vegas poker rooms can be very subjective.
 After all, for some players, a small, laid-back room like the Flamingo Poker Room would be a top choice, whereas others prefer a rollicking, loud room with plenty of eye-candy walking by, like at the MGM Grand’s poker room.

-So I understand the Vegas poker dens listed below may not suit everybody, but you should definitely be able to enjoy getting your poker fix in at least one of the following four joints.
+So I understand the Vegas poker dens listed below may not suit everybody, but you should definitely be able to enjoy getting your poker fix in at least one of the following five joints.

 Playing at the Bellagio is like being in an abusive relationship: they keep mistreating you, let you keep coming back for more.

-Where else can a low-limit tourist fish like me, bring $200 and play cards for hours literally a few feet away from top pros like Doyle Brunson, Chau Giang, Sammy Farha, and others, as they toss thousand dollar chips from their seats within the glassed-in confines of the elegant, (and guarded), Bobby’s Room.
+Where else can a low-limit tourist fish like me, bring $200 and play cards for hours literally a few feet away from top pros like Doyle Brunson (although he’s there much less now I understand), Chau Giang, Sammy Farha, and others, as they toss thousand dollar chips from their seats within the glassed-in confines of the elegant, (and guarded), Bobby’s Room.

 The Bellagio Poker room is around 7,000 square feet in space, (half the size of the Venetian), and has 40 tables.
 Each year, since the poker boom began back in the early 2000’s, it has played host to a stop on the World Poker Tour.
 The room is next door to the sports books, and has very easy access to bathrooms.
 Uninteresting but creepy side note: I met Celine Dion’s husband in this bathroom.
 Yes I had been drinking.